Wednesday, April 15, 2026

 with corners folded . . .

-In the lost scene you redact emptiness
+In the last scene you redact emptiness

 on the deck of a steamship